TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.8-configuration/_index.md

 ![](4.8.8-fig-2.png)

 The agents reporting version 0 – 0 could be test agent.
-Don’t worry about them.
+Don't worry about them.

-The simplest form of configuration widget is a table that lists the settings you’re interested.
+The simplest form of configuration widget is a table that lists the settings you're interested.
 The following shows an example for VDI Pool.

 ![](4.8.8-fig-3.png)